 Next, she remembers the “Annual Talent Show” where mothers cried and wiped their eyes with the “hanky from their sleeve”.
 Everything comes back around to the handkerchief and it is established as a symbol of tradition, the past, and nostalgia.
 Despite the specificity of the details in the last two stanzas, the encounters and experiences are wide-ranging enough that they should be applicable to a number of readers.
 If nothing else, the nostalgic tone that permeates this section of the text is likely to connect, in some way, to everyone.

 At the beginning of the seventh stanza, the speaker addresses the nostalgic emotions she’s been experiencing.
 They “make [her] old” as she looks back on her past.
-Everything that was good about the past, that she didn’t appreciate at the time, is slowly being killed by the present.
+Everything that was good about the past, which she didn’t appreciate at the time, is slowly being killed by the present.
 Its death is coming about in “TV’s lassitude”.
 It is draining and wearying and the speaker can’t help but compare her own parenting style to that of her parents and the very different life her children have than she did.

 She notes the fact that she never has a hanky up her sleeve and that unlike her own youthful days, her children look “neglected”.
 They have to have their noses cleaned, metaphorically one would assume, by strangers.